-Denver Health network: Applicable cost sharing for type of service.
+In network: Applicable cost sharing for type of

+service.

+Out of network: Not covered.

 Prosthetic Devices

 Prosthetic devices are those rigid or semi-rigid external devices that are required to replace all or part of a body organ or extremity.
 Prosthetic devices may require prior authorization.